• Home

 In fact, the Internal Revenue Service will use the SIC code that you select.
 This is in order to determine if your business tax returns are comparable to the other businesses in your industry.
 Therefore, if your tax deductions do not reasonably resemble the other businesses in your industry, your business could be audited.

-This means the IRS is looking where to find NAICS code on tax return – your tax return.
+This means the IRS is looking where to find the NAICS code on your tax return – your tax return.

 Furthermore, some companies may be labeled high-risk when they do not select the right SIC codes to classify their company.
 However, if you understand how the business classification system works, then you can choose the correct code on your first try.